Edwin Henry Landseer was a painter and sculptor best known for his lions in Trafalgar Square, London

 1850: Landseer was knighted.

-1865: Refused the Presidency of the Royal Academy.
+1865: He refused the Presidency of the Royal Academy.

 1867: Unveiling of the Landseer Lions around the base of Nelson’s Column in Trafalgar Square, London.